krmaxwell/krmaxwell.github.io/_posts/2015-05-07-tempfile-module.md

 At this point, your program can proceed to write securely to `my_dir`.
 Of course, it should still watch for the error condition in #1 above, but you've avoided the cost of that first batch before the program realizes it had a problem.

 If you want to use the temporary file for something else (scratch space), you don't have to close the descriptor and remove the path right away.
 But you will still need to do all that before your program exits.
+In that case, consider [`NamedTempFile()`](https://docs.python.org/2.7/library/tempfile.html#tempfile.NamedTemporaryFile).

 ## [mkdtemp()](https://docs.python.org/2/library/tempfile.html#tempfile.mkdtemp)